 If you want to ensure the brightest, most true-to-life sublimation transfers, your sublimation paper matters!
 We put three brands of paper to the test, plus tried using regular copy paper and cardstock in this sublimation paper comparison.
 We figured out which sublimation paper is best…and which you should avoid!

-Today I wanted to do a quick test of several different types of paper you might use for sublimation.
+Today I wanted to do a quick test of several different brands of sublimation paper.
 This is a part of my newest series on sublimation printing.
 You can check out all of the posts in the series here:

 - The Ultimate Guide to Sublimation Printing & Crafting